-Treatment for Dogs
+Suggested Maintenance Dose for Dogs

 If the treatment leads to a response and causes tumors to shrink, you can continue with the treatment into the long term.
 The drug is completely safe for all dogs, with only minimal precautions needed for dogs with liver disease.
 In fact, even then the likelihood is that Fenbendazole is much safer than chemotherapy due to its much lower toxicity.

-Treatment for Cats
+Suggested Maintenance for Cats

 Administer the treatment three days consecutively, followed by four days without treatment.
 Just like for dogs, if the protocol is successful, there is no reason to cease treatment.